UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 and submit it to validate if you were correct.**

-The [penguins](https://www.kaggle.com/parulpandey/palmer-archipelago-antarctica-penguin-data) that we seen time and time again is going to help us practice with formatting in this question.
+The [penguins](https://www.kaggle.com/parulpandey/palmer-archipelago-antarctica-penguin-data) that we see time and time again is going to help us practice with formatting in this question.

 <codeblock id="penguins">